benjymous/annotations/sandman/sandman.04.md

 Dawn!"
 (Revised Standard).
 The pocket edition of the OED includes in its definition of Lucifer, "The morning star; the planet Venus when it appears in the sky before sunrise.
 Now only poetic."
-	Milton may have also used the appelation "Morningstar" for Lucifer, probably in _Paradise Lost_.
+	Milton may have also used the appellation "Morningstar" for Lucifer, probably in _Paradise Lost_.
 In addition, a character in Roger Zelazny's book _Jack of Shadows_ is called Morningstar, and occupies a role analogous to Lucifer.
 Am I the only one who thinks that in this issue Lucifer looks a little like Mark Hamill (Luke Skywalker) in Star Wars?

         Page 4 panel 1-4:  This is not the same gatekeeper as seen elsewhere;
 first known appearance of Squatterbloat.
 Squatterbloat speaks in triolets; the